itsN1X/roc/doc/source/tutorial.rst

 	``$ roc-recv :12345``

+The source code of the example is in roc/examples/sender_sinewave.cpp.

-Forward Error Correction Codes
+Forward Erasure Correction Codes
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Roc is being designed with an idea of sensible latency minimization in sight.
-That's why roc transmits audio content in UDP packets and why roc incorporates Forward Error Correction Codes.
+That's why roc transmits audio content in UDP packets and why roc incorporates Forward Erasure Correction Codes.

 Roc cuts samples flow into blocks and sends several redundant packets along with them so as to recover lost packets.
 In the example, roc adds 5 redundant packets for every 10 data packets, so that the roc-recv is able to recover 5 data packets at maximum if they get lost or delayed.
-On the other hand the data speed is increased in 15/10 time.
+On the other hand the data speed is increased in 15/10 times.

+Roc doesn't make FEC on its own: it uses `OpenFEC <http://openfec.org/>`_ for that purpose.
+OpenFEC provides two FEC schemes: Reed-Solomon and LDPC, the former one is more suitable for relatively small latency and small data-rates.
+Though, the roc's interface of block codec allows attaching another implementation with ease.

 Sender timing
 ^^^^^^^^^^^^^